TJPB Service Design Explained – Trailblazer Transit vs. SMART-RIDE

-The Trailblazer Joint Powers Board (TJPB) is the legal name of the organization that operates Trailblazer Transit, a 5311 public transportation system funded with federal, state, and local tax dollars.
+Trailblazer Joint Powers Board (TJPB) is the legal name of the organization that operates Trailblazer Transit, a Section 5311 public transportation system funded with federal, state, and local tax dollars.
 The designation “5311” refers to the language used by the Federal government to identify a specific type of transportation program and related funding.
-The Minnesota Department of Transportation Office of Transit (generally referred to as MnDOT) is responsible for allocating Minnesota’s share of the federal funds to all the 5311 transportation providers in the state.
+The Minnesota Department of Transportation Office of Transit and Active Transportation (generally referred to as MnDOT or OTAT) is responsible for allocating Minnesota’s share of the federal funds to all the 5311 transportation providers in the state.

-To obtain 5311 funding, the Trailblazer Joint Powers Board is required to submit an annual application to MnDOT.
+To obtain 5311 funding, Trailblazer Joint Powers Board is required to submit an annual application to MnDOT.
 Although referred to generically as a grant application, the funding is not considered to be a typical grant as the 5311 program is intended to operate in perpetuity, whereas grants are generally limited in duration.
-As part of the application process, the Trailblazer Joint Powers Board creates a service plan that specifically identifies: 1) the type(s) of public transit service, 2) the geographical areas that are served, and 3) the hours of operation.
-The service plan then becomes part of an annual contract for service between the Trailblazer Joint Powers Board and the MnDOT Office of Transit.
+As part of the application process, Trailblazer Joint Powers Board creates a service plan that specifically identifies: 1) the type(s) of public transit service, 2) the geographical areas that are served, and 3) the hours of operation.
+The service plan then becomes part of an annual contract for service between Trailblazer Joint Powers Board and the MnDOT Office of Transit and Active Transportation.
 Consequently, the Trailblazer Transit program has limitations on where, when, and how it can operate.

-Due to the restrictions of the 5311 service plan, the Trailblazer Joint Powers Board decided to supplement the 5311 program with another service called SMART-RIDE.
-SMART is an acronym for Sibley McLeod Auxiliary Regional Transit.
-The SMART-RIDE program is essentially all the transportation services the Trailblazer Joint Powers Board provides outside the scope of the 5311 service plan and related funding.
-SMART-RIDE is primarily a volunteer driver service funded entirely with local dollars that 1) allows people to go places where the 5311 program does not, and/or 2) allows people to be transported during times that are beyond the parameters of the 5311 program, including transportation during the early morning, late evening, nighttime, and on weekends and holidays.
-Volunteer driver service is provided by unpaid volunteers who utilize their own personal vehicles to transport people.
-Volunteer drivers are not employees, and the vehicles they drive are privately owned.
+Due to the restrictions of the 5311 service plan, Trailblazer Joint Powers Board decided to supplement the 5311 program with another service called SMART-RIDE.
+SMART is an acronym for Sibley McLeod Auxiliary Regional Transit (NOTE: The SMART-RIDE program was named in 2007, long before Wright County joined the partnership in 2019).
+The SMART-RIDE program is essentially all the transportation services that Trailblazer Joint Powers Board provides outside the scope of the 5311 service plan and related funding.
+SMART-RIDE is a service funded entirely with local dollars that 1) allows people to go places where the 5311 program does not, and/or 2) allows people to be transported during times that are beyond the parameters of the 5311 program, including transportation during the early morning, late evening, nighttime, and on weekends and holidays.

-SMART-RIDE also includes bus and minivan service that is available to the general public.
+SMART-RIDE provides bus and minivan service that is available to the general public.
 The buses and minivans are owned by Trailblazer Joint Powers Board.
-The SMART-RIDE buses and minivans are all handicapped accessible and can operate anywhere in the state and during any time of the day or week.
+The SMART-RIDE buses and minivans are all handicapped accessible and can operate anywhere within the State of Minnesota and during any time of the day or week.
 This means that SMART-RIDE can operate both inside and outside the 5311 service area and during times when the 5311 bus service is operating.
-Additionally, the bus and minivan drivers are paid employees who have professional driver training.
-In fact, the paid SMART-RIDE drivers are likely the same employees who drive the Trailblazer Transit buses.
+Additionally, the bus and minivan drivers are paid employees who have professional driver training, as opposed to volunteer drivers that are often utilized by many other transportation programs.
+In fact, the professional SMART-RIDE drivers are likely the same employees who drive the Trailblazer Transit buses.
 However, it should be noted that the SMART-RIDE service is always funded and administered separately from the 5311 program.

 Trailblazer Joint Powers Board Service Design

-Trailblazer Transit provides general public transportation with a bus system and a volunteer driver program throughout Sibley, McLeod, and Wright Counties.
+Trailblazer Transit provides general public transportation with transit buses throughout Sibley, McLeod, and Wright Counties.
 The service area also includes up to one mile beyond the Sibley County and McLeod County borders.
-However, Trailblazer Transit’s service area does not extend beyond the Wright County border.
+However, Trailblazer Transit’s service area does not extend one mile beyond the Wright County border.
 If any city is partially located within the aforementioned boundaries, then Trailblazer Transit will provide service throughout the entire city as defined by official corporate city limits.

-The Trailblazer Transit service area also includes the following service corridors: 1) between Cokato and to the west of Dassel in Meeker County, 2) between Plato and into the city limits of Norwood Young America in Carver County, and 3) between Winsted and the western edge of Waconia including the cities of Mayer and Watertown in Carver County.
-Please note that Trailblazer Transit’s 5311 service area includes all locations within the city limits of Dassel and Norwood Young America but does not extend into the city limits of Waconia.
+The Trailblazer Transit service area also includes the following service corridors: 1) between Cokato and to the west of Dassel in Meeker County, 2) between Plato and Norwood Young America in Carver County, and 3) between Winsted and Waconia in Carver County.
+Please note that Trailblazer Transit’s 5311 service area includes all locations within the city limits of Dassel, Mayer, Norwood Young America, Waconia, and Watertown.